 Nowadays, there are plenty of alternative designs out there.
 Some vintage models have a nitrocellulose lacquer, for that retro look, whereas modern alternatives have a thicker, more protective polyurethane or polyester finish.

 Different models come with various fretboard radiuses.
-For example, vintage Teles have a 7 ½ inch fretboard radius, whereas modern versions usually have a 9 ½ inch radius.
+For example, vintage Teles have a 7 ½ inch fingerboard radius, whereas modern versions usually have a 9 ½ inch radius.

 People with smaller builds will most likely find a smaller radius more comfortable to play with; on the other hand, large folk would be better off with a larger radius.

-Telecasters are manufactured in either the US, Mexico or Asia.
-Most fans of these guitars praise the US and Mexican models the most, due to the high-quality materials and craftsmanship involved in their making.
-But, saying that, some great guitars still come off the production line in Asia.
+Made in the USA models are deemed to be the best due to the high-quality materials and craftsmanship involved in their making.
+That said, some great guitars still come off the production line in Asia.

 Squier Classic Vibe 50’s

-The Classic Vibe range from Squire (which also includes a Strat which we review here) are reproductions of 50’s style classic Fender guitars, at a budget price.
+The Classic Vibe range from Squire (which also includes a Strat which we review here) are reproductions of 50’s style classic Fender guitars, and the best value telecaster on the list.